CompuTec/processforce-docs/current/user-guide/item-details/overview.md

 **Accept Lower Qty** – if it is checked on Manufacturing Order Items and this Item has issue type set to backflush, and there are not enough Items on stock, it will issue less than required without any error.
 On the next issue, the system will issue all previously missing quantities if there is enough in stock.

-Please also check the following option to use it: Issue Residual Quantity on the following Goods Receipt when possible <!-- TODO: Add Link -->.
+Please also check the following option to use it: [Issue Residual Quantity on the following Goods Receipt when possible](/docs/processforce/user-guide/system-initialzation/general-settings/inventory-tab/)

-**Ignore Yield** – click here to find out more.
+**Ignore Yield** – click [here](/docs/processforce/user-guide/item-details/yield-master-data/) to find out more.

 ## Revisions